 Companies are also starting to have their holiday parties in January, after all the holiday buzz has died down and venues and caterers are less busy.
 Savvy corporate party planners realize that they can save their clients’ money by booking in January, because caterers and banquet facilities offer much better deals during this slower time of the year.
 And don’t forget, you want to have great entertainment at your holiday party.
 Your attendees may remember the food, but they will be talking about the great comedian or corporate entertainer your booked long after the party has taken place.
 A really exceptional entertainer who is experienced with corporate events such as holiday parties is also booked up very quickly in December.
 If you decide you must hold your party then, make sure you book your entertainment early.
 However, if you hold your party in January, you will be more likely to get a seasoned professional with a proven track record of successful corporate gigs.
 And make sure your entertainer has experience customizing his show to meet the needs of your company.

 The best way to take the guess work out of booking the right act for your upcoming company holiday party is to talk with ventriloquist Tom Crowl.
 Tom is a professional corporate entertainer who specializes in customizing his show to meet your client’s needs.
 Tom has a quick wit and his show includes plenty of audience interaction.
-To put some life into your next holiday office party, click here to find out more about booking Tom.
+To put some life into your next holiday office party, hire corporate entertainment personalized to your event.